Ibexian/EastMeetsKitchen/_posts/2016-12-05-vegan-caramel-popcorn-balls.md

 When I think Christmas I think caramel popcorn.
 And when I think fun DIY gifts related to such memories, I think giant caramel popcorn balls.
 I think they are not the easiest to eat, but they are one of the funnest.

 In this DIY gift, I wrap the popcorn balls in parchment paper and tie the ends with ribbon.
-You could just put it in a tin can and call it a day and it would still be a great.
+You could just put it in a tin can and call it a day and it would still be great.
 I kept mine to a pretty basic recipe (though I did add some coffee granules to elevate the burnt butter/toffee flavor), but you could add nuts, dried fruit or even drizzle the popcorn balls with chocolate in the end.

 <figure>
     <img src="/images/249-5.jpg">